designstem/projects/patterns/index.md

 ### 1.

-Now that you improved your knowledge and skills, find a way to produce your pattern, texture or structure.
-You can use stamp, stencil, cut out vinyl, 3D printers, laser cutters, AR/VR...
+Now that you improved your knowledge and skills, find a way to produce your pattern, texture, or structure.
+You can use a stamp, stencil, cut out vinyl, 3D printers, laser cutters, AR/VR...
 Get your skates on!

 -

 ### 2.

-When you think you're done with making your best 2D/3D pattern, find at least two students to get peer reviews.
+When you complete your 2D/3D pattern, find at least two students to get peer reviews.
 You will need them in the next stage to make improvements to the design.

 ---